ElWanderer/kOS_scripts/documentation/lib_launch_common_readme.md

 The pitch is limited to being no lower than `0` degrees and no higher than `90` degrees.

 There is also an emergency pitch-up check.
 If the craft's `VERTICALSPEED` drops below `30`m/s, the minimum pitch angle will be `30-VERTICALSPEED` instead of `0`.
-This ensures that rockets with weak sustainer stages do not pass apoapsis and start coming back down during the ascent.
+This ensures that rockets with weak sustainer stages do not pass apoapsis and start coming back down during the ascent, unless their engines are *really* weak!

 #### `launchMaxSteer()`